 Designing Convivial Futures

-Activists, artists, designers and urban planners from South Africa, Brazil, Suriname and the Netherlands came together to exchange ideas during Designing Convivial Futures, a multi-day workshop organised by the Het Nieuwe Instituut and the Research Center for Material Culture (RCMC) and held from 1 to 4 October 2019.
+Activists, artists, designers and urban planners from South Africa, Brazil, Suriname and the Netherlands came together to exchange ideas during Designing Convivial Futures, a multi-day workshop organised by Het Nieuwe Instituut and the Research Center for Material Culture (RCMC), which took place from 1 to 4 October 2019.

 Round N Around